 We stayed at the Radisson Blu in a family room located next to central station.
 The hotel was in a good location and as we were arriving by train was very convenient.
 The friendly staff produced a soft toy for Mrs T on arrival but I wasn’t hugely impressed with the room.
 It was big enough with a living area, large sofa bed for Mrs T and a good amount of storage.
 However it was an inward facing room so had no daylight!
 The windows we had looked down on the breakfast room.
 Yes, really!

-We were there over a weekend so the hotel was very busy as well.
-It is large and the buffet breakfast was a bit of a free for all but was included in the room price (and we stocked up on sandwiches for lunch there).
+As we were there over a weekend, the hotel was very busy and the buffet breakfast rather chaotic.
+It included in the room price though and we stocked up on sandwiches for lunch.
 On the Monday it was far calmer.
 On the whole Swedish hotels are expensive and it’s not uncommon to forgo daylight.
 We paid around £180 a night.